OCA/vertical-association/membership_extension/README.rst

 * When a partner has an associated member there is the option to make member start date independent from the associated member one so joining dates can be tracked for those members.
+* Adds a category for Membership management security group so a user with only that permission can access to the membership menu.

 Configuration
 =============